shridharkaushik29/laravel-angular-app/README.md

-# laravel-angular-apps
+# laravel-angular-app

 This plugin provides a great eloquent way of creating HTML5 applications with AngularJS, Angular, ReactJS, Vue and many more.

-Don't go with the name of the package i.e., `laravel-angular-apps`, beacause initially, this package was designed to create only AngularJS applications, but now it's objective is to create, build and load assets in an elegant way in Laravel.
+Don't go with the name of the package i.e. `laravel-angular-app`, because initially, this package was designed to create only AngularJS applications, but now it's objective is to create, build and load assets in an elegant way in Laravel.

 **Installation:**